KhAnhHi2801/hopper/docs/code-standards.md

 `tsconfig.base.json` does **not** set `incremental: true`.
 It was tried and removed: Nest CLI's `deleteOutDir: true` (its `nest-cli.json` default) wipes `dist/` on every `start:dev` restart, but tsc's `.tsbuildinfo` cache doesn't know that — it assumes output is still up to date and skips re-emitting, causing a silent `Cannot find module dist/main` error. `incremental` only pays off across separate `tsc` process invocations (CI, `tsc -b`), which nothing in this repo does yet — YAGNI, don't re-add it without that use case.

+## Git hooks: pre-commit vs pre-push scope

+`.husky/pre-commit` runs `lint-staged` (prettier + eslint) on staged files only — kept cheap because commits happen constantly, including WIP commits, and a slow pre-commit hook gets bypassed with `--no-verify`. `.husky/pre-push` runs `npm test --workspaces --if-present` — the full test suite across every workspace — because push is the point code becomes shared, so it's the right place for a heavier gate.
+Don't move the full test suite into pre-commit: it collapses this deliberate scope split.

+When debugging a pre-push failure: the commit that failed to push still exists locally (git never discards it), it's just no longer shown in an editor's "uncommitted changes" view since it's already committed.
+Inspect it with `git diff origin/<branch>..HEAD` (all unpushed commits) or the editor's commit-graph/history view — not by trying to recreate uncommitted state.

 ## Shared package barrel exports

 Every workspace package meant to be imported elsewhere (`@hopper/product-contract`) needs a `src/index.ts` re-exporting its public surface (`export * from './x'`) AND a `build` script in its `package.json`.
 Without both, `package.json`'s `main`/`types` fields point at a `dist/` that never gets generated, and consumers get `Cannot find module`.